jmmastey/slack_message/docs/04_editing_messages.md

 end
 ```

-TODO: does using @here or mentioning someone trigger new notifications?

 ### Storing Response Objects for Later

 Since updates are likely to occur after you've long since finished posting the